MobilityData/gbfs.org/docs/en/learn/data-policy.md

   <tr>
    <td><strong>station_status.json</strong>
    </td>
    <td><strong>Conditionally Required</strong> – This file is required of systems utilizing docks and optionally may be used in dockless systems to monitor virtual stations.
 Any station defined in this file must have a corresponding entry in the station_information.json file.This is a real-time file that shows the current status of a station or virtual station, its vehicles, and its docks.
 It includes aggregated numbers of available vehicles and docks which may optionally be aggregated by vehicle type.
 This data may be used to determine equitable distribution of services.
-The optional field num_bikes_disabled or its equivalent may be useful in determining the total number of deployed vehicles or the percentage of the vehicle fleet that is able to be rented.
+The optional field "num_vehicles_disabled" or its equivalent may be useful in determining the total number of deployed vehicles or the percentage of the vehicle fleet that is able to be rented.
    </td>
   </tr>
   <tr>